orionhealth/XBDD/docs/DEVELOPMENT.md

 ### Running XBDD

+#### Via Eclipse

-1. Import the top level into Eclipse (IntelliJ Community doesn't have the web server capabilities to run this properly).
+1. Import the top level into Eclipse.
+Ensure the nested projects import as well.
 1. Install Eclipse Spring Tools 4, this can be obtained through the the Eclipse Marketplace or downloaded [here](https://spring.io/tools).
 1. Run `mvn clean install` in the top level directory
 1. There is a Spring Boot Run Configuration called `Xbdd Run` that starts the backend.
 1. In the `frontend` directory run `npm start`
 1. Xbdd will be available at http://localhost:3000

+#### Via the commandline

+1. In the top level directory, run `mvn clean install`.
+1. In `backend`, run `mvn spring-boot:run -Dspring-boot.run.profiles=dev`
+1. In `frontend`, run `npm start`
+1. Ensure your mongo environment is running via `http://localhost:27017`.
+If not, see the earlier step.
+1. Xbdd will be available at `http://localhost:3000`

 ### Testing the Docker deploy version